-In most of the dishwasher models use vent to let out hot air during
+In most of the dishwasher, models use a vent to let out hot air during

-dry cycle.
-If it is not opening properly, the dishes will be covered in condensate.
+the dry cycle.
+If it is not opening properly, the dishes will be covered in the condensate.

 Thermostat meters the temperature and prevents dishwasher from overheating.
 If it malfunctions it may shut off the power to the heating element before the dishes are finished drying.
 It is usually located at the bottom of the dishwasher tub behind the lower access panel.
 You can meter if for continuity and replace if needed.

 Important: Please shut down power to the dishwasher before attempting any disassembly failure to do so might result in electric shock.